Alice Wilson: Career

 While working at the GSC, they did not allow women to work together with men during fieldwork.
 So Wilson created her own niche and did fieldwork at local sites in the Ottawa area, going on to eventually map over 14,000 km2 of the Ottawa St Lawrence Lowlands entirely on her own.
 For fifty years she studied the area on foot, by bicycle and eventually by car.
 The GSC published the results of her fieldwork in 1946 and her Geology of the St. Lawrence Lowland, Ontario and Quebec was the first major geological publication about the area.
 In addition to a comprehensive discussion of its geology, Wilson covered the area's economic resources, including building stone, sand, gravel and drinking water.
 Wilson's research into the stratigraphy and invertebrate palaeontology of the Palaeozoic strata of eastern Canada was significant, though her contributions to the field did not gain recognition until after her retirement.
 In Ontario, her focus was on invertebrate fossils during the Ordovician period, specifically sediments and fossils in the Ottawa Valley.
 In the Rocky Mountains and the Arctic, Wilson studied Ordovician fauna.
 During the Great Depression, however, Wilson had to switch her focus from Ordovician to Devonian rocks, to meet the growing demand of petroleum in Western Canada.
 One of her tasks was to identify and categorize all Paleozoic invertebrates for examination.
 As a result, Wilson ordered the National Type Collection of fossils—an internationally recognized reference collection.

+During her work on the Devonian fossils, Alice Wilson was still devoted to her educational work by leading field trips, serving as a tour guide for the Museum, and as a speaker to organizations.

 From 1948 until 1958 Wilson was a lecturer in Paleontology at Carleton College (later Carleton University).
 Carleton recognized Wilson both as a geologist and as an inspiring teacher with an honorary degree in 1960.
 Wilson also worked to bring geology to a broader public.
 She wrote a children's book, The Earth Beneath our Feet, aimed at encouraging broader knowledge and interest in the science she was so passionate about.
+The book for children is a sweet and interesting story about three kids asking a geologist different questions about the Earth starting with: “Why do some rocks skip on water better than others?”
+Dr. Wilson once said that “The earth touches every life.
+Everyone should receive some understanding of it” (Massive Science).
+This explains her passion for teaching others about geology and the admiration she gained from her students at Carleton who knew her affectionately as the “rock doctor.”

 Wilson's work on researching the geology and paleontology in the area of Cornwall, Ontario and the St. Lawrence lowlands was important for the creation of the St. Lawrence Seaway that was built in 1954.